lokalise/elixir-lokalise-api/README.md

 ## Documentation

-All documentation and usage examples can be found at [bodrovis.github.io/elixir-lokalise-api](https://bodrovis.github.io/elixir-lokalise-api/)
+All documentation and usage examples can be found at [bodrovis.github.io/elixir-lokalise-api](https://bodrovis.github.io/elixir-lokalise-api/).

+Brief API reference is also available at [hexdocs.pm](https://hexdocs.pm/elixir_lokalise_api/).

 ## License